Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 2: Modeling Substitution Errors in Naturalistic Productions

+\rr{Taken together, this evidence suggests that lexical (mis-)selection is a graded process arising from the joint influence of multiple informational constraints.
+Under this view, substitution errors reflect the relative weighting of competing information sources rather than discrete error categories.
+Building on the previous analysis, we now ask how past and future context constraints interact with lexico-semantic and phonological factors across different kinds of substitution errors.}

-Here, we conduct a fine-grained analysis of these four different error categories---semantic, morphosyntactic, phonological, and mixed---under the modeling framework introduced above.
-Substitutions and self-repairs were reviewed and manually coded by two human annotators.
-Cases where the error and repair shared an onset or coda were categorized as phonologically-related substitutions.
-It bears mentioning that our data did not include instances of anticipation, perseveration, and other articulatory errors that would result in nonce words (e.g., \emph{dog} $\rightarrow$ \emph{gog}).
-Errors and repairs that shared the same root but differed in terms of inflectional markers (e.g., tense, number etc) were coded as morphosyntactic substitutions.
-Substitutions were designated as mixed errors if they shared both phonological and semantic similarity but did not share the same root.
-Errors that did not meet any of these criteria were coded as purely lexico-semantic substitutions.
-See Table \ref{tab:subs-table} for examples and a percentage breakdown of the different error categories.
+Here, we conduct a fine-grained analysis of four different kinds of substitution errors---lexico-semantic, morphosyntactic, phonological, and mixed---within the modeling framework introduced above. \rr{Two human annotators independently reviewed and manually coded the errors from the above analysis into the four categories based on the relationship between the error and the self-repair.
+Substitutions in which the error and repair shared the same root but differed in inflectional morphology (e.g., tense, number) were coded as morphosyntactic errors.
+Phonologically-related errors were defined as substitutions exhibiting segmental overlap with the repair (e.g., shared onset or rhyme).
+Mixed errors were those that exhibited both phonological and semantic relatedness.
+Semantic errors were defined as substitutions that were conceptually related to the repair but did not meet criteria for phonological overlap.
+Annotators showed a high degree of initial agreement, and any disagreements were resolved through discussion.}